-The two DGs of capacity 30KVA are in accordance with PCB guidelines and meet PCB II norms.
+The two DGs of capacity 30KVA are in accordance with PCB guidelines and meet PCB II activity on campus.
+Measures such as acoustic enclosures ensure that noise levels from DG sets remain within acceptable limits, minimizing disturbance to the environment and occupants.